 Save money and connect with the real Hawaii with a glamping adventure.
-Born and raised in Hawaii, Glamping Hub’s Mahealani Schuman suggests an off-the-grid yurt with a king bed and a full bath near Volcanoes National Park.
+Born and raised in Hawaii, Mahealani Schuman, formerly with Glamping Hub, suggests an off-the-grid yurt with a king bed and a full bath near Volcanoes National Park.

 “Less known to tourists, you can walk to the very tip of the island for an enjoyable day hike or pay the locals to drive you out in their trucks — you do not want to drive your rental here — to enjoy the beach and see the views.”
 For even more adventure, Schuman suggested trying the local Ka Lea Cliff jump.

 Lodging can be one expense you spend the most on during your Hawaiian vacation, so it’s worth saving where you can.

 Don’t just sit around and talk about your Hawaii vacation dreams with friends; team up and do something about it.
 Businesswoman Jessica Tsukimura often shares a vacation rental with friends when visiting her husband’s family on the island where he grew up.

 “We always find amazing condos and homes on Airbnb or VRBO for a fraction of the cost of hotels.
 And it gives us a more seamless and authentic experience,” said Tsukimura, the senior director of client services at Stag&Hare in New York City.
 The $250-a-night hilltop home they shared on Oahu came out to just $84 per couple per night.

 If meeting locals and immersing yourself in Hawaiian culture is on your agenda, save money with a free stay in a local home through Couchsurfing.
 The site lists over 6,000 hosts in Honolulu alone and it’s a great — and cheaper — alternative to staying at a hotel.